 Stanford University Open Virtual Assistant Lab (OVAL)

-Stanford University’s Open Virtual Assistant Lab (OVAL) is a world-wide open-source initiative intended to confront three major challenges facing the future of this technology: avoiding fragmentation of the linguistic web, democratizing the power of natural language interfaces, and putting privacy back in the hands of consumers.
-They believe the breakout success of voice assistants is a testament to the power of natural language interfaces, but they see the potential of the linguistic web as being even bigger.
+Stanford University’s Open Virtual Assistant Lab (OVAL) is a worldwide open-source initiative intended to confront three major challenges facing the future of this technology: avoiding fragmentation of the linguistic web, democratizing the power of natural language interfaces, and putting privacy back in the hands of consumers.
+OVAL believes the breakout success of voice assistants is a testament to the power of natural language interfaces but sees the potential of the linguistic web as being even bigger.
 OVAL envisions a future in which this potential is accessible, interoperable, and above all, worthy of our trust.
 For more information, please visit https://oval.cs.stanford.edu/.